Changes introduced in 2019 bring more balance to the Code

 The Labour Code answers a basic question: do workers have the right to band together into unions to bargain with their employer?

 Depending on the way the Code is written, the answer is sometimes yes, and sometimes no.

 Between 2001 and 2017, the BC Liberals designed the Labour Code for employers who wanted to keep unions out.
-In February 2018, the NDP government announced a review of the Code.
-They invited citizens to provide input — in writing and in person.

 Our union, and other Building Trades unions, will continue to work for a Labour Code that is fair, consistent and balanced.